-The AECC is dedicated to advancing global network architectures and computing infrastructure to help address the data transfer requirements of the growing connected car ecosystem.
-Our Proof of Concept (PoC) Committee is focused on developing technology demonstrations to showcase how AECC solutions can be executed and utilized in real-world environments to help with these expanding data management needs.
+The AECC is dedicated to advancing global network architectures and computing infrastructure to address the data transfer requirements of the growing connected car services ecosystem.
+Our Proof of Concept (PoC) program focuses on real-world demonstrations showcasing AECC solutions’ efficacy in managing expanding data needs.

 Contributing a PoC proposal is a great way to get involved with the AECC and our work in helping to shape the future of the global connected vehicle ecosystem.
-Any company can take part in our PoC program, as long as at least one member company is a part of the resulting PoC proposal.
-Please take a moment to peruse our proposal library to learn about how AECC’s work is helping address current connected vehicle issues and challenges.
+Any company can take part in our PoC program if at least one member company is part of the resulting PoC proposal.
+Explore our proposal library to see how AECC addresses current challenges in the connected vehicle realm.

 AECC Proof of Concept